hanchon/bitcoin-abc/doc/build-unix.md

 See the section "Disable-wallet mode" to build Bitcoin ABC without wallet.

-Optional (see --with-miniupnpc and --enable-upnp-default):
+Minipupnc dependencies (can be disabled by passing `-DENABLE_UPNP=OFF` on the cmake command line):

     sudo apt-get install libminiupnpc-dev

-ZMQ dependencies (provides ZMQ API 4.x):
+ZMQ dependencies (provides ZMQ API, can be disabled by passing `-DBUILD_BITCOIN_ZMQ=OFF` on the cmake command line):

     sudo apt-get install libzmq3-dev

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
+If you want to build bitcoin-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
-To build without GUI pass `--without-gui`.
+To build without GUI pass `-DBUILD_BITCOIN_QT=OFF` on the cmake command line.

 To build with Qt 5 you need the following:

     sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler

-libqrencode (optional) can be installed with:
+libqrencode dependencies (can be disabled by passing `-DENABLE_QRCODE=OFF` on the cmake command line):

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a bitcoin-qt executable will be built by default.

 Dependency Build Instructions: Fedora
 -------------------------------------
 Build requirements:

-    sudo dnf install gcc-c++ libtool make autoconf automake openssl-devel libevent-devel boost-devel libdb-devel libdb-cxx-devel
+    sudo dnf install boost-devel cmake gcc-c++ libdb-cxx-devel libdb-devel libevent-devel ninja-build openssl-devel python3

-Optional:
+Minipupnc dependencies (can be disabled by passing `-DENABLE_UPNP=OFF` on the cmake command line):

     sudo dnf install miniupnpc-devel

+ZMQ dependencies (can be disabled by passing `-DBUILD_BITCOIN_ZMQ=OFF` on the cmake command line):

+    sudo dnf install zeromq-devel

 To build with Qt 5 you need the following:

     sudo dnf install qt5-qttools-devel qt5-qtbase-devel protobuf-devel

-libqrencode (optional) can be installed with:
+libqrencode dependencies (can be disabled by passing `-DENABLE_QRCODE=OFF`):

     sudo dnf install qrencode-devel